Colorado in Color: Explore the State's Black History, Culture & More

 Historical Sites

-Learn about Colorado’s many early Black cowboys — including the famous Bill Pickett — and the tremendous role they played in America’s big Western expansion.
+Learn about Colorado’s many early Black cowboys — including the famous Bill Pickett — and the tremendous role they played in America’s big Western expansion at the Black American West Museum & Heritage Center.

-In the self-guided tour of historical Five Points, step into monumental footprints left by jazz legends and the local artists’ community.
+In the self-guided Five Points Walking Tour, step into monumental footprints left by jazz legends and the local artists’ community.

-See this once-booming community of 300 Black homesteaders who settled here in the early 1900s.
+Dearfield ghost town is once-booming community of 300 Black homesteaders who settled there in the early 1900s.

 Lincoln Hills emerged in 1922 as a recreational haven for Black people who weren’t freely permitted to visit national parks and public resorts.
 Today, it’s owned privately and its outdoorsy outings empower youths by connecting them with nature.